 When to Prune

-A few tree diseases, such as oak wilt, can be spread when pruning wounds provide access to pathogens (disease-causing agents).
+Tree diseases, such as oak wilt, can be spread when pruning wounds provide access to disease-causing agents.
 Susceptible trees should not be pruned during active transmission periods.

 Specific types of pruning may be necessary to maintain a mature tree in a healthy, safe, and attractive condition.